top of page

 • rei-wakayama

-• 3 min read
+• 5 min read

 From B2B tech to affiliate marketing, I’ve helped a wide range of businesses hit the ground running with Google Ads.
-In this post, I will explain how to set up a new Google search ads campaign, covering best practices across all of the necessary steps including campaign structure, assets, and conversion tracking.
+In this post, I will explain how to set up a new Google search ads campaign, covering best practices across all of the necessary steps including campaign structure, assets, bid strategy, and conversion tracking.

 Review Historical Data (if available)